Software Download Links

 My “Care and Feeding of your CNC Router” Document – lots of good info.

-My annotated assembly manual with 3D Tech upgrades for the Workbee kits.
+My annotated assembly manual with 3D Tech upgrades for the Chinese Workbee kits.
 Also, Instruction Manual for Electronics Kit Assembly

 Basics of Router Bits and selection – Thanks Shopbot Forum for this PDF!